Daniel-cs-uf/algorithm-toolkit/README.md

 ## Highlights

-- **Stable matching** — implements the Gale–Shapley proposal algorithm, reading preference lists from a file and producing a stable assignment in `O(n²)`.
+- **Stable matching** — implements the Shapley proposal algorithm, reading preference lists from a file and producing a stable assignment in `O(n²)`.
 - **Greedy highway coverage** — a single left-to-right sweep that provably uses the minimum number of locations to cover every off-ramp within range.